 Guided reading consists of explicit and differentiated instruction for very small groups of readers (2-5 students) reading at the same level.
 Groups meet two to four times a week based on needs.
 Guided reading typically begins with a brief vocabulary or word study mini-lesson, followed by reading strategy instruction that is embedded within a leveled text.
 Group instruction usually closes with a brief reading response or writing mini-lesson.

 During reading workshop each student carries a book box full of self-selected, I-Pick books that are appropriate for their current reading level.
 I-Pick stands for I choose books based on Purpose (Why do I want to read this?), Interest (Does this book interest me?), Comprehension (Do I understand what I am reading?) and Knowing (Do I know most of the words?).
-Choosing appropriate books that match each student’s individual interests and reading level is a skill that takes much practice and self-awareness.
+Choosing appropriate books that match each student’s individual interests and reading level is a skill that takes a lot practice and self-awareness.

-- Taking Charge of Reading (Fiction)
+- Taking Charge of Reading (Foundational)

 - Becoming Experts (Nonfiction)

-- Amping Up Reading Power (Fiction)
+- Amping Up Reading Power (Foundational)

 - Series Book Clubs (Fiction)